CM PML-3 / N45 - magnetic gripper

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
-Furthermore, small elements of these products can be problematic in medical diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+Furthermore, tiny parts of these devices can be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.